 You may experience an immune response known as the Jarisch-Herxheimer reaction when you first take colostrum.
 This reaction is common with antibiotics and occurs when harmful microorganisms in your body release endotoxin-like substances into your body as they die.
 Symptoms can include:

 - Flu-like symptoms

 These symptoms should go away within a few days.
 If these symptoms become too uncomfortable, you can stop your colostrum intake for a few days before resuming with a lower dosage.

 Colostrum generally works best when taken on an empty stomach with 6 to 8 ounces of water.
 The liposomal delivery in Colostrum-LD® helps the bioactives reach the small intestine intact for maximum absorption into the bloodstream.
-Powdered colostrum can begin working in the mouth to neutralize any oral pathogens and continues its action down the G.I. tract.
-Capsules may be more convenient if you are traveling and unable mix the powdered version but bypass benefiting the G.I. tract until reaching the small intestine.
+Powdered colostrum can begin working in the mouth and continue its action down the entire G.I. tract.
+Capsules may be more convenient if you are traveling and unable mix the powdered version; the downside is that capsules won’t benefit the upper G.I. tract, as they are enclosed/encapsulated until reaching the small intestine.
 In either case, wait at least 20 minutes before you eat.